logo

 Yes, hydraulic oil contamination can indirectly impact fuel efficiency.
 Contaminated oil increases internal friction and reduces the efficiency of the hydraulic system, forcing the engine to work harder.
 This added strain results in higher fuel consumption.

 For example, a wheel loader operating with contaminated oil may experience sluggish movements and require more engine power to complete tasks, leading to a noticeable drop in fuel efficiency.
+Proactive fluid checks as part of your daily routine, covered in our pre-operation safety checklist, catch this kind of drift before it costs you at the pump.

 Real-world examples of hydraulic oil contamination